Kidwelly sex cult: Death of Damian Batley

 Colin Batley's son Damian died on 1 February 2008, when he accidentally hanged himself during a sex act.
 He filmed the fatal accident on his mobile phone.
 An inquest was told he was found naked and hanging.

-A neighbour said Damian's father (Batley) was "laughing and joking like he didn’t have a care in the world" on the day of the funeral, which "no normal person could comprehend".
+A neighbour said Damian's father was "laughing and joking like he didn’t have a care in the world" on the day of the funeral, which "no normal person could comprehend".

 Similarity with other cults

 According to the Cult Information Centre's general secretary Ian Haworth, the Kidwelly rape cult had the characteristics that are typical of a cult, which he had "heard year after year in the 32 years I've worked full time in this field".
 He estimated the UK has 500 to 1,000 cults, with these operating "in major cities", as well as "in quiet, rural areas".
 Haworth added that cult leaders often break people down, sometimes within three or four days, with methods including depriving them of food and sleep.
 He said this "seems to work best on people with very healthy minds".